davek184/CoolerMasterUsbC/README.md

 # Cooler Master Novatouch Daughterboard USB-C
 USB-C Daughterboard for Cooler Master Novatouch.
-(Might work with other Cooler Master boards)
+Fits in the stock case without any changes.

 ![PCB2](/assets/pcbFrontBack.jpg)

-TOOD: Photo Installed
+## Disclaimers
+* Norbatouch unknown if compatible.
+(Should but cannot say for sure)
+* Might work with other Cooler Master boards that use USB-Micro and the same daughterboard
+* Use at your own risk

 # Cable
 * JST SH to PH cable